King Lear: 21st century

+High-profile stagings since 2000 have included those starring Ian McKellen, Derek Jacobi, Simon Russell Beale, Christopher Plummer Colm Feore, John Lithgow, and Glenda Jackson.

 In 2002 and 2010, the Hudson Shakespeare Company of New Jersey staged separate productions as part of their respective Shakespeare in the Parks seasons.
 The 2002 version was directed by Michael Collins and transposed the action to a West Indies, nautical setting.
 Actors were featured in outfits indicative of looks of various Caribbean islands.
 The 2010 production directed by Jon Ciccarelli was fashioned after the atmosphere of the film The Dark Knight with a palette of reds and blacks and set the action in an urban setting.
 Lear (Tom Cox) appeared as a head of multi-national conglomerate who divided up his fortune among his socialite daughter Goneril (Brenda Scott), his officious middle daughter Regan (Noelle Fair) and university daughter Cordelia (Emily Best).

-In 2012, renowned Canadian director Peter Hinton directed an all-First Nations production of King Lear at the National Arts Centre in Ottawa, Ontario, with the setting changed to an Algonquin nation in the 17th century.
+In 2012, Canadian director Peter Hinton-Davis directed an all-First Nations production of King Lear at the National Arts Centre in Ottawa, Ontario, with the setting changed to an Algonquin nation in the 17th century.
 The cast included August Schellenberg as Lear, Billy Merasty as Gloucester, Tantoo Cardinal as Regan, Kevin Loring as Edmund, Jani Lauzon in a dual role as Cordelia and the Fool, and Craig Lauzon as Kent.

 In 2015, Toronto's Theatre Passe Muraille staged a production set in Upper Canada against the backdrop of the Upper Canada Rebellion of 1837.
 This production starred David Fox as Lear.

 In the summer of 2015–2016, The Sydney Theatre Company staged King Lear, directed by Neil Armfield with Geoffrey Rush in the lead role and Robyn Nevin as the Fool.
 About the madness at the heart of the play, Rush said that for him "it's about finding the dramatic impact in the moments of his mania.
 What seems to work best is finding a vulnerability or a point of empathy, where an audience can look at Lear and think how shocking it must be to be that old and to be banished from your family into the open air in a storm.
 That's a level of impoverishment you would never want to see in any other human being, ever."